t-shoemaker/2024_dtl_lm-interpretability/_sources/chapters/08_bert.md

 ```

 Instances where the true label is Biography \& Memoir but the model predicts
 Politics are especially revealing.
-These are blurbs for memoirs written by
+These are often blurbs for memoirs written
-political figures or by those who experienced significant political events.
+by political figures or by those who experienced significant political events.

 ```{code-cell}
 :tags: [output_scroll]